 Asphalt Art Initiative

 Art has the power to transform cities and make their public spaces safer and more vibrant.
-The Asphalt Art Initiative grant program is designed to fund visual art interventions on roadways, pedestrian spaces, and public infrastructure in small and medium-sized U.S. cities.
+The Asphalt Art Initiative grant program is designed to fund visual art interventions on roadways, pedestrian spaces, and public infrastructure in U.S. cities.
 The program assists cities looking to use art and design to improve street safety, revitalize public spaces, and engage their communities.
-The first round of the Asphalt Art Initiative awarded grants of up to $25,000 have been awarded to 16 small and mid-sized U.S. cities and 3 pilot projects in Europe, installing from 2020-2022.
+The first round of the Asphalt Art Initiative awarded grants of up to $25,000 to 16 small and mid-sized U.S. cities and 3 pilot projects in Europe, installing from 2020-2022.
 In April 2022, the Initiative started accepting applications from European cities with populations greater than 100,000 for projects to be installed in 2023.

 The Asphalt Art Initiative responds to the growing number of cities around the world embracing art as an effective and relatively low-cost strategy to improve and enrich their streets.
 The initiative focuses on “asphalt art,” including visual interventions on roadways (intersections and crosswalks), pedestrian spaces (plazas and sidewalks), and vertical infrastructure (utility boxes, traffic barriers, and underpasses).